August 23, 2024

 5:30 a.m. theoretically exists, but I usually try to avoid confirming it at first hand.

-Sadly, this trip has rendered this position unsustainable.
-With a predicted ten and a half hours in the saddle, I needed to leave room for stops, contingencies, and a reasonable hour of arrival.
+Sadly, this trip has rendered my position unsustainable.
+With a predicted ten and a half hours in the saddle, I needed to leave room for stops, contingencies, and a reasonable time of arrival.
 That meant an early start.
 I'd planned on departing at six, just before the sun rose.
 It felt slightly mad that if the greatest energy source known to man couldn't be arsed to be up at this hour, I would be.
 The bike lights were fully charged, for the first time since I'd had them.

 In an effort to avoid wasted time, I'd programmed in my stops in advance: cafés in Langport (at 50 miles) and Hungerford (125m), and an intervening lunch from a supermarket in Frome, at 80 miles.
 Hopefully, there'd be pizza awaiting at the 158 mile mark too.
 Otherwise, I might just be turning round and coming back, in a sulk.